China’s exports to US tick up as traders try to beat tariffs

 - Amazon may split HQ2 between two cities

+“We expect this front-loading behavior to continue for the rest of 2018,” said Pang.

-China’s exports to the United States have been unexpectedly resilient since Trump started imposing punitive tariffs goods in July in a fight over Beijing’s technology policy.
+China’s exports to the United States, its biggest market, have been unexpectedly resilient since Trump started imposing punitive tariffs goods in July in a fight over Beijing’s technology policy.

 That includes a 10 percent charge on $200 billion of Chinese goods that is due to rise to 25 percent in January.
+Another $50 billion of Chinese goods already is subject to 25 percent duties.

+Beijing has responded with tariff hikes on $110 billion of American goods.
+Trump has threatened to expand U.S. penalties to all goods from China.